mikeshen7/weather-backend/README.md

 - Locations: cache refresh runs on startup and every 2 hours.
 - Weather: Open-Meteo fetch runs on startup (or delayed) and every 2 hours.
 Old hourly data (>60 days) and orphaned hourly records (for deleted locations) are cleaned.
+- Backfill: A 14-day historical backfill runs on startup and once per day to keep recent history populated.

 ## Data & Timezones